apache/sling-org-apache-sling-graphql-core/README.md

 This allows the Sling script/servlet resolution mechanism and its script engines to be used to generate schemas dynamically, taking request selectors into account.

-## DataFetcher selection with Schema Directives
+## SlingDataFetcher selection with Schema Directives

-The GraphQL schemas used by this module can be enhanced using [schema directives](http://spec.graphql.org/June2018/#sec-Language.Directives) (see also the [Apollo docs](https://www.apollographql.com/docs/graphql-tools/schema-directives/) for how those work) that select specific `DataFetcher` to return the appropriate data.
+The GraphQL schemas used by this module can be enhanced using [schema directives](http://spec.graphql.org/June2018/#sec-Language.Directives) (see also the [Apollo docs](https://www.apollographql.com/docs/graphql-tools/schema-directives/) for how those work) that select specific `SlingDataFetcher` services to return the appropriate data.

-A default `DataFetcher` is used for types and fields which have no such annotation.
+A default data fetcher is used for types and fields which have no such annotation.

 Here's a simple example, the test code has more: